Special for women:

 But when he got his driver’s license and no longer required all of her attention, she realized that the years of putting everyone else first had also left her heavier than she’d ever been before.
 And sick — her doctor was recommending medication.

-Interestingly, within weeks she was in Lean Eating.
+Interestingly, within weeks she was coaching with us.